Public Sector Heritage Institution (London) - Xist4

 Public Sector Heritage Institution (London)

-Sourcing an SC-eligible Applications and Database Engineer to stop delivery risk and close a long-running vacancy
+Sourcing an SC-Eligible Applications and Database Engineer to Close a Long-Running Vacancy and Reduce Delivery Risk

 The Challenge

-A public sector organisation with a single London site needed an Applications and Database Engineer for a small internal applications team.
-The work was critical but not flashy: SQL Server estate support, internal apps, and automation across Microsoft tooling.
+A public sector heritage organisation based in London needed an Applications and Database Engineer to support a small internal applications team.
+The work was not high-profile but it was critical: SQL Server estate management, internal application support, and automation across Microsoft tooling.
+When the role sat empty, the pressure landed on a team that was already stretched.

 The Solution

-Xist4 ran a contingent campaign on a sole agency basis, built around two non-negotiables: genuine capability and SC eligibility.
+Xist4 ran a contingent campaign built around two things that had been missing: genuine capability and verified SC eligibility.
+The brief was reset before any outreach began.

-• Ran a parallel campaign and direct outreach, not just “post and hope”, with structured comms and a clear timetable.
+• Ran a parallel campaign combining advertising and direct outreach, with structured candidate communication and a clear timetable from the start.

-• Tightened screening to validate real experience, not confident talk.
+• Tightened technical screening to validate real delivery experience, not confident talk, focusing on evidence from Microsoft-heavy environments including internal systems and automation work.

-• Managed candidate experience actively when the process slowed, so strong people did not drift away.
+• Managed candidate communication actively when the process slowed, keeping strong people informed and engaged rather than leaving them in silence.

 The Result